 There has also been an occurrence of the Brazilian Free-tailed Bat in Southeastern Virginia.

-Bat Damage and Bat Damage Identification in Virginia
+Bat Damage and Bat Damage Identification in Central Virginia

 Bats often fly about swimming pools, from which they drink or catch insects.
 White light (with an ultraviolet component), commonly used for porch lights, building illumination, street and parking-lot lights, may attract flying insects, which in turn attract bats.
 Unfortunately, the mere presence of a bat outdoors is sometimes beyond the tolerance of some uninformed people.
 Information is a good remedy for such situations.